 We will seek to ensure you work with full information and practical guidance in dealing with the core issues of custody, support or property and incidental and related issues.
 Our mission is to provide sound advice on a practical and ethical basis.

 Reconciliation is sometimes the answer and it is the court and every lawyer’s duty to explore the possibility, unless it is clearly out of the question.

 The law provides for periods of attempted reconciliation and protects discussions with professionals by making them inadmissible in court proceedings.

 Almost everything in a family law case is or should be negotiable, and it is usually in the parties’ individual and collective interests to settle as many issues as possible.
 A negotiated result is one that the parties make and own.
-Typically, the cost is significantly less and the result is one that suits the parties and their children, rather than a result that can seem arbitrary and disconnected when imposed by a judge.
+Typically, the cost is significantly less and the result is one that suits the parties and their children, rather than a result that can seem arbitrary and disconnected when imposed by a judge or arbitrator.